Regulatory framework

 - regulates the non-compliance of an agreement, and

-- manages the reduction of regulatory involvement.
+- manages the reduction in regulatory involvement.